AlexBezuska/alexbezuska.com/src/posts/2017/04/2017-04-29-i-was-the-game-developer-at-an-elementary-school-career-day.markdown

 I have a few insights below from the questions I asked them and the most common questions they asked me.

-** Questions the kids asked me: **
+### Questions the kids asked me:
-How long have you been making games?
+- How long have you been making games?
-What is your favorite game that you've made?
+- What is your favorite game that you've made?
-Is programming hard?
+- Is programming hard?
-What is your most popular game?
+- What is your most popular game?
-Are your games on the app store?
+- Are your games on the app store?
-What is the weirdest game you have made?
+- What is the weirdest game you have made?

-**
+### Questions I asked the kids:

-"What games do you like to play?"**
+- "What games do you like to play?"
 (answers in order of most to least)

   1. Minecraft

   2. Call of Duty

   3. Grand Theft Auto

   4. Paper Mario: Color Splash